Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: Introduction

-In the existing work, the authors of \cite{10430366} proposed a mobile RIS architecture based on the concept of fluid antennas and designed a unified non-uniform discrete phase shift strategy, which effectively improves the system performance under Rician fading channels.
-The authors of \cite{ye2025joint} developed an ISAC system assisted by fluid-RIS.
-By jointly optimizing the symbol detector, transmit beamformer, and the phase shifts and positions of the fluid-RIS elements, their design significantly reduces sensing mismatch and communication errors while enhancing the performance of multi-target sensing and multi-user communication.
-The work in \cite{salem2025first} focuses on both single-user single-input single-output (SISO) and multi-user multiple-input single-output (MISO) scenarios, where the positions and phase shifts of the fluid-RIS elements are jointly optimized to achieve a notable improvement in system throughput.
+{In existing studies, the authors of \cite{10430366} proposed a mobile RIS architecture inspired by fluid antennas and developed a unified non-uniform discrete phase-shift strategy to enhance system performance under Rician fading channels.
+In \cite{ye2025joint}, a fluid-RIS-assisted ISAC framework was investigated, where the joint optimization of the symbol detector, transmit beamformer, and the phase shifts and positions of the fluid-RIS elements effectively mitigates sensing mismatch and communication errors, thereby improving both multi-target sensing and multi-user communication performance.
+Similarly, the authors of \cite{salem2025first} studied single-user SISO and multi-user MISO scenarios by jointly optimizing the positions and phase shifts of fluid-RIS elements to achieve significant throughput gains.
+Furthermore, a fluid-RIS-assisted physical-layer security framework was examined in \cite{kaveh2025physical}, which analyzed downlink secure transmission under spatial correlation and eavesdropping by deriving analytical bounds on the secrecy outage probability and average secrecy capacity.
+However, all these works are restricted to reflecting-only RIS architectures.}

-Although the concept of fluid-RIS has shown promising potential, existing studies remain scarce and exhibit several critical limitations.
-First, most of the current works are based on orthogonal multiple access (OMA), which inherently limits spectral efficiency compared to non-orthogonal schemes.
-Second, prior research has primarily focused on integrating fluid architectures with conventional RIS designs, while no existing work has systematically investigated the integration of fluid structures with STAR-RIS architectures, restricting their applicability to more complex and full-space coverage scenarios.

-Inspired by this, this paper proposes a fluid STAR-RIS (FSTAR-RIS) integrated with NOMA to assist multi-user communication systems.
-The specific contributions are summarized as follows:
+{More recently, the concept of a fluid integrated reflecting and emitting surface (FIRES) was introduced in \cite{kkwong2025fires}, combining the reconfigurability of fluid antennas with the dual reflection and transmission capability of STAR-RIS.
+While this work demonstrates the feasibility of FIRES, it adopts a discrete preset-position structure and focuses on a two-user downlink multicast scenario, where inter-user interference is inherently absent.
+In addition, the direct links between the base station (BS) and users are neglected, which limits its applicability to more general multi-user systems.}